Plastic Wastes: The silent killer Nigerians love

-“It would only amount to a merry go round if government should revert to paper bag which has earlier been rejected for its role in deforestation,” Chikere argues.
+“It would only amount to a merry go round if the government should revert to the paper bag which has earlier been rejected for its role in deforestation,” Chikere argues.

 “We used cotton bags to shop.
 Those are things we ought to be doing to save the environment,” she told Deutsche Welle.

 As if to corroborate her argument, supermarkets in Asia are now using banana leaves instead of plastic packaging.
 According to a report, supermarkets in Vietnam have adopted an initiative from Thailand that makes use of banana leaves instead of plastic as a packaging alternative.
 There are plans already by those supermarkets to package their fresh meat products with banana leaves while others are planning to replace plastic with leaves nationwide very soon.

 Only nine per cent of the 6.3billion tonnes of plastic produced globally to date has ever been recycled, says #Noplasticwaste, a website dedicated to the campaign to end the use of plastic.

 According to the website, plastic waste breaks down into micro and nano plastic and usually ends up in the oceans and seas.
 Recent studies have shown that plastic waste is a source of marine litter, and Nigeria ranks 6th in global plastic marine litter release.

 “There are as many as 51 trillion micro-plastic particles — 500 times more than the stars in our galaxy — in our oceans and seas.”
 It argues that, by 2025, there will be one tone of plastic for every three tones of fish.